Markus Löning

 Dynamic Host Configuration Protocol (DHCP)

-protocol flow for assigning an IP address to a new host:
+Protocol flow for assigning an IP address to a new host:

-1. a new host send a UDP broadcast discovery message to 255.255.255.255:67 (port 67 is reserved for DHCP)
+1. A new host send a UDP broadcast discovery message to 255.255.255.255:67 (server listens on port 67, client listens on port 68)

-2. server(s) respond with UDP broadcast offer message, containing proposed address, lease time and ID of the discovery message
+2. Server(s) respond with UDP broadcast offer message, containing proposed address, lease time and ID of the discovery message

-3. client sends request message choosing from received offer(s)
+3. Client sends request message choosing from received offer(s)

-4. server responds with acknowledgement
+4. Server responds with acknowledgement

 Private IP addresses

-Network Address Translation (NAT) and Server Name Indication (SNI)
+Network Address Translation (NAT)

 Proxies and firewalls